elklein96/gitpapers-blog/Getting_Started_Android.md

 1. We can create an Android Virtual Device to run our code.

-2. We can run our app on a real phone.
+2. We can run our app on a real Android device.

 We'll start with option 1.